 One of these durable backpacks will be perfect for your student.

-You’ll thank yourself for the next couple of years (or decades) when you can cross backpack off your back to school shopping list!
+Take this solid mom advice…any if these bookbags are worth the purchase!
+You’ll thank yourself for the next couple of years (or decades) when you can cross backpack off your back to school shopping list again and again!

 Next up, get my top tips for saving big cash on back to school shopping.